-In April 2012 the Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a Neighbourhood Development Plan.
+In April 2012 the Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan.

-This Neighbourhood Plan, once made, will form part of the Development Plan for Northumberland and will be used to help the County Council decide whether to approve or refuse planning applications in Hexham Parish (the Neighbourhood Area).
-The Neighbourhood Plan must have regard to National Planning Policy (contained in the National Planning Policy Framework).
-It should also be in line with strategic policy in the Tynedale District Local Development Framework Core Strategy 2007 (Tynedale Core Strategy), the Tynedale District Local Plan 2000 (Tynedale Local Plan) and with the emerging Northumberland Local Plan.
+This Neighbourhood Plan, once made, will form part of the statutory development plan for Northumberland and will be used to help the County Council decide whether to approve or refuse planning applications in Hexham Parish (the Neighbourhood Area).
+The Neighbourhood Plan must have regard to national planning policy (contained in the National Planning Policy Framework).
+It should also be in general conformity with strategic policy in the Tynedale District Local Development Framework Core Strategy 2007 (Tynedale Core Strategy), the Tynedale District Local Plan 2000 (Tynedale Local Plan).
+The Neighbourhood Plan has also taken into account relevant information relating to the emerging Northumberland Local Plan.

 The policies in the Hexham Neighbourhood Plan will be used by planning officers and elected Council Members at the County Council to determine planning applications.
 It will also be used by planning inspectors when deciding planning appeals.
-It will be a part of the statutory development plan for the area.
 Policies in it will take priority over relevant policies in the former Tynedale plans.
-Matters that are not covered in the Hexham Neighbourhood Plan will still be determined in line with the existing Tynedale Core Strategy and Tynedale Local Plan until such time as the County Council produces its own Local Plan for the County.
+Matters that are not covered in the Hexham Neighbourhood Plan will still be determined in line with the existing Tynedale Core Strategy and Tynedale Local Plan until such time as the County Council produces its own local plan for the County.

 The Hexham Neighbourhood Area, designated for the purposes of 61G(1) of the Town and Country Planning Act 1990, comprises the Parish of Hexham.
-Northumberland County Council formally designated the Neighbourhood Area on 22nd April 2015 in accordance with Regulation 7 of the Neighbourhood Planning General Regulations (2012).
+Northumberland County Council formally designated the Neighbourhood Area on 22nd April 2015.
 The Neighbourhood Plan relates only to this Parish and to no other Neighbourhood Areas and is the only Neighbourhood Development Plan to cover the designated area.

 Hexham Town Council is the designated qualifying body entitled to prepare a neighbourhood plan for the area.
-The plan has been prepared by a delegated Steering Group consisting of town councillors and local residents, with input and assistance from a qualified (RTPI) planning consultant and Northumberland County Council.
+The Plan has been prepared by a delegated Steering Group consisting of town councillors and local residents, with input and assistance from a qualified (RTPI) planning consultant and Northumberland County Council.